sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 And... you had hooves.
 So that was what you heard - hard... bone?
 Keratin?
 You weren't awake/alive enough for this shit - that made up your feet hitting the floor.

-So... it seemed you had woken up as some kind of deer monster.
+So... it seemed you had woken up as some kind of anthropomorphic deer monster.

 Well, this was going to be something.